Dechea/Fauna-IaC_Action/README.md

 ## YAML Definition

-Add the following snippet to the "step" section of your `main.yml` file:
+Add the following snippet to the "steps" section of your `main.yml` file:

 ```yaml
 steps: